davidpfister/odbc.f/README.md

 To build that library you need

-- a Fortran 2008 compliant compiler, or better, a Fortran 2018 compliant compiler (Intel Fortran compiler is known to work well for _odbc.f_. gfortran has some limitations when using implicit procedures and unlimited polymorphic arguments.
-Please refer to the [documentation](https://davidpfister.github.io/odbc.f/compiler_differences.html) to see the difference between compilers).
+- a Fortran 2008 compliant compiler, or better, a Fortran 2018 compliant compiler.

 The following compilers are tested on the default branch of _odbc.f_: